Templates for Fly Baby Parts

 Best approach is to RIGHT-click the links, then save the files

-probably open inside your web browser.
-Don't print it from the
+it'll probably open inside your web browser.
+Don't print it

-web browser!
-But you'll probably be given the option to save it
+from the web browser!
+But you'll probably be given the option

 Wing Ribs

-most vulnerable to dimension errors.
-Plus, in the most-recent
+one most vulnerable to dimension errors.
+Plus, in the

-in the wing (ribs 3-11) and include the alterations for the false ribs
+ribs in the wing (ribs 3-11) and include the alterations for the

-that only exist in front of the spars.
-On each page, he includes
+false ribs that only exist in front of the spars.
+On each

-a little map that shows where, on each rib, the template goes.
+page, he includes a little map that shows where, on each rib, the

-vertical indexes on each page, 10 centimeters apart.
-Check these
+and vertical indexes on each page, 10 centimeters apart.
+Check

-measurements to ensure that the drawings printed out the proper size,
+these measurements to ensure that the drawings printed out the

 Now, I know